 The solution pattern and deploy approach will be established and delivered (ex: Docker Containers).

 Migration is straightforward too, as the whole monolith doesn’t have to be transitioned at once.
 Migrating to microservices can be done iteratively.
-A common migration strategy is the Strangler Pattern, which breaks down the monolith in stages, decouples components and introduces the microservice as a replacement to that corresponding piece of the legacy system.
+A common migration strategy is the Strangler Pattern, which breaks down the monolith in stages, decouples components, and introduces the microservice as a replacement to that corresponding piece of the legacy system.
 This approach reduces risk because everything happens in incremental stages until everything is deemed fully evolved and stable.

 Advice: Assess your digital roadmap.

 Microservices can be a great solution – but it also requires careful consideration.
-Depending on the size of your company, complexity of your systems and the current technology your organization uses, microservices may or may not work for the business.
+Depending on the size of your company, the complexity of your systems, and the current technology your organization uses, microservices may or may not work for the business.
 When deciding if a monolith or microservices architecture will serve the organization best, a digital advisory can provide guidance.
-By plotting a digital roadmap, these advisories can unbiasedly identify what solutions are best, and hep execute.
+By plotting a digital roadmap, these advisories can unbiasedly identify what solutions are best, and help execute.
 Should implementing or migrating onto a microservices architecture suit business needs and long-term objectives best, a digital advisory can facilitate this process.